-We performed a failure analysis on a pump used in fracking operations.
-The pump is driven by a transmission by a 2700 HP engine which varies in RPM.
+A Failure Analysis was Performed on a Fracking Pump.
+The pump is driven by a transmission via a 2700 HP engine which varies in RPM.
 The transmission is connected to the pump by a universal joint to a flange and shaft assembly.

 The assembly is made up of a flanged input hub, key, and pump input shaft.
 The flanged hub and input shaft has an interference fit reducing the overall load on the key.
 The original design incorporated a 4 inch diameter shaft, which failed during testing.
 In addition to determining the fatigue life of the 4 inch shaft, we designed a 5 inch shaft to increase the expected design life of the new pumps.